Uploaded image for project: 'JDK'

 Description

 FIPS 204 specifies three parameter sets for ML-DSA.
-In order of increasing security strength and decreasing performance, these are "ML-DSA-44", "ML-DSA-65", and "ML-DSA-87".
-These names will also be defined as standard algorithm names for KeyPairGenerator, KeyFactory, and Signature.
-We will refer to these names as parameter set names in the rest of this proposal.
+In order of increasing security strength and decreasing performance, they are named "ML-DSA-44", "ML-DSA-65", and "ML-DSA-87".
+These parameter-set names will also be defined as standard algorithm names for the KeyPairGenerator, Signature, and KeyFactory APIs, and, further, will be represented by the new [<code class="prettyprint" >NamedParameterSpec</code>] constants ML_DSA_44, ML_DSA_65, and ML_DSA_87.

 KeyPairGenerator g = KeyPairGenerator.getInstance("ML-DSA");